 Taking the initiative to reach out to employees in the first few days.
 After going live can tremendously shape the culture change and trajectory of employee outlook in a positive way.
 Speaking with individuals in a one-to-one setting encourages your employees to voice their questions and address any concerns that they may not want to bring up in a group environment.
 Since everyone learns at different speeds, receiving personalized support will aid your team in making bigger strides as a whole, and ensure that each and every user feels like they have the knowledge needed to make the big changes happen.

-Be Patient with User Mishaps:
+Be Patient with User Mishaps in check in meeting

 In the days following check-in and implementation, many employees find that they may need additional training regarding the new system.
 Since it is common for new processes to be put in place alongside new technologies, it is certainly to be expected that there will be a learning curve associated with CRM.
 Be prepared to be patient with employees who are in the middle of adjusting their daily operations.
 And provide them with resources for support.
 Be willing to help employees build repeatability in their daily routines and know that it may be a few weeks until it truly feels like things are coming together.